backlinks

 Backlinks have long served as a ranking factor for Google.

-Google’s first search algorithm, called PageRank, relied heavily on the number of backlinks a web page had.
+Google’s first search algorithm, called Google PageRank, relied heavily on the number of backlinks a web page had.
 PageRank used formula for scoring backlinks that could determine the importance of a web page.

 How PageRank works